fusaty/freax/Documentation/admin-guide/kdump/kdump.rst

 	CONFIG_DEBUG_INFO=Y

    This causes the kernel to be built with debug symbols.
-The dump analysis tools require a vmlinux with debug symbols in order to read and analyze a dump file.
+The dump analysis tools require a vmfreax with debug symbols in order to read and analyze a dump file.

 Dump-capture kernel config options (Arch Independent)